Taganrog Bay: Landforms

 The major ports are Taganrog, Mariupol (Ukraine), and Yeysk.
 Rostov-on-Don is a few miles up the Don river.

 Water

 The concentration of salt water in the Gulf is uneven.
-East, the most shallow part of the bay, which receives water directly to Don desalinized, and the westernmost osolonena, as is often subjected to the direct effects of Azov water.
-Taganrog Yeisk in Russia and Mariupol in Ukraine are the main ports of Taganrog Bay.

-One strange phenomenon is the presence of both fresh and salt water in the bay.
 The water in the eastern and shallower part of the bay, which receives water from the Don River, is mostly desalinized.
 The western end of the bay is completely salt water.

+Besides Don, the bay receives waters of Kalmius, Mius (with its prominent Mius estuary (liman)), and Yeya rivers.